MastarCheeze/MastarCheeze/README.md

 > Congrats, you've found my GitHub profile among the billions of web pages on the Internet!

-🧀 I'm ZH, a college student that loves to code as a hobby.\
+🧀 I'm ZH, a college student who loves coding as a hobby.\
 🔥 I'm passionate about building random projects and exploring new technologies.\
 👨‍💻 My go-to languages are TypeScript and Python.\
-🎮 When I'm not coding, I'm learning computer science and maths for fun, and playing videogames.
+🎮 When not coding, I'm learning computer science and maths and playing video games for fun.

 ## 🚀 Projects that I've Built

-📦 Here are some random projects, both big and small, that I've built over the years.
+📦 Here are some random projects, big and small, that I've built over the years.

 - [A program that plays Scrabble](https://github.com/MastarCheeze/scrabble-solver)
 - [A static site generator for my notes](https://github.com/MastarCheeze/notes)